Skip to main content

 갈비 (Galbi) - Korean Short Ribs

-Marinated beef or pork short ribs grilled to caramelized perfection.
-The marinade typically contains soy sauce, sugar, garlic, and Asian pear for tenderness.
-LA galbi refers to the cross-cut style popular in Korean-American restaurants.
-The bones add flavor during grilling, and the meat falls off easily when properly cooked.
-A premium BBQ option often served at celebrations.
+Marinated beef or pork short ribs grilled until the edges caramelize.
+The marinade is usually soy sauce, sugar, garlic, and Asian pear, which keeps the meat tender.
+The cross-cut style you see in Korean-American restaurants is called LA galbi.
+The bones add flavor on the grill, and cooked right the meat slips off easily.
+It's a pricier BBQ choice, common at celebrations.

 Regional Specialties & Local Favorites